I, for one, refuse to just “lie back and enjoy it”….

 Then there was November 8, 2016.
 No need to say more about that….

 Now, here’s where the locomotive goes “ka-BLOOIE!”

 Last night, here in Atlanta, the Democratic National Committee elected a new chairman, Tom “Things Ain’t Exactly Rosey” Perez.
 He defeated the presumed front-runner, Keith “Mohammed is My Main Man!”
 Ellison by a wide margin.
-(This sort of result seems to be a trend now in elections involving Democrats.)
+(This sort of result — presumed front-runner gets his/her bahookie kicked) seems to be a trend now in elections involving Democrats.)
 So what do Ellison’s supporters do when the results are announced?
 They get up and stalk out of the convention all but chanting “Not OUR Chairman!”

 Can it get any better than this?

 Watching these bottom-feeders now feeding on themselves is political farce at its best.
 That river in Egypt has developed a massive tributary in the United States: when the “Progressives” don’t get their way, they pretend that they can ignore the outcome they didn’t want.
 Don’t like the outcome of the Presidential election?
 “Not MY President!”
 Don’t like the outcome of the chairmanship election?
 “Not OUR Chairman!”
 The only “progress” I see “Progressives” making is that they are becoming progressively more stupid every day.